-For many people, the holidays are a time for gathering with family and friends.
-Spending time with the families we’re born with and the families we chose is what helps us thrive during the cold and dark winter months.
+For many people, the holidays are a time for gathering with friends and family.
+Spending time with the families we’re born with and the families we choose is what helps us thrive during the cold and dark winter months.
 For the elderly, however, holidays can remind them of family members and friends lost over the years.
 And that their traditional holiday gatherings and holiday parties just aren’t the same as they were when they were younger.

-Their own parents and grandparents gone, and now their children grown and moved away.
+Their own parents and grandparents are gone, and now their children have grown and moved away.
 Elderly people feel a deep sense of loss at the holidays.
-And for those who have downsized their living spaces, memories of their old home filled with laughter and a holiday traditions can also bring on sadness.
-As a result, many older adults can feel lonely during the holidays, which can lead to depression, anxiety, high blood pressure and even an increased risk of Alzheimer’s disease.
+Downsizing often reminds seniors of past holiday traditions, triggering sadness and loneliness.
+These feelings can increase the risks of depression, anxiety, high blood pressure, and Alzheimer’s.

 A Serious Issue for Senior Care